appveyor/website/src/docs/build-environment.md

 * Google Compute Engine (GCE)

 In this scenario AppVeyor service provides UI, orchestration, artifacts storage and NuGet feeds while AppVeyor build agents run on your virtual machines.
-Private build clouds are available to customers with [Premium plan](/pricing/) and can be enabled upon request.
+Private build clouds can be enabled upon request.
 Please [let us know](mailto:team@appveyor.com) if you are interested.

 ## Build VM configurations